marvinjude/thebookclub/README.md

 **Note**: Make sure you have gone through the installation process explained above 👆

-## Assumtions

-This is a book club app where users can search for books, see details about different book, see if a book is available for borrwowing or if it's borrowed out.

-## Uncovered Requirments

-NIL

 ## Build for Producion

 You can build this app for production by running